 Most of the literature about financial rating forecasting focuses on bond rating prediction, and not on company's ratings.
 Fitch (2018) describes the methodology and variables used.
 Some authors, such as Bissoondoyal-Bheenick and Treepongkaruna (2011), have modelled banks ratings.
 Gogas et al. (2013) introduced a forecasting rating model for these entities, using numerical methods, Ptak-Chmielewska (2016) and Novotna (2012) compare several statistical methods; Altman (2010) develops a new metric to rate firms, and to forecast their probability of default.
-Gangolf et al. (2016) provide a complete comparison of quantitative methods in credit rating forecasting of bank ratings using ordered probit models, with a sample from Bankscope database.
+Gangolf et al. (2016) provide a complete comparison of quantitative methods in credit rating forecasting with different statistical and AI techniques.
+Karminsky and Khromova (2016) approach the forecasting of bank ratings using ordered probit models, with a sample from Bankscope database.
 Khemakhem and Boujelbène (2015) forecast credit rating in Tunisia.
 Mayer et al. (2017) treat the validation of ratings as they are computed by the CRAs and how they would be influenced by the business cycle.
 Metz (2006) describes some alternative approaches in rating forecasting.
 Kumar and Haynes (2003) use ANN and discriminant analysis for forecasting credit ratings.